kshgr/Election-Mania/README.md

 install the requirements.txt to find all libraries in use

-execute the pyhton script to play the game
+execute the python script to play the game